|

 An order

-that is placed for execution during only one trading session.
+only one trading session.
 If the order cannot be

 executed that day, it is automatically cancelled.